Mark Zuckerberg: Recognition and public image

-Yacht Fleet
+Yacht fleet

 In 2017, Zuckerberg called for action to stop global warming in a commencement speech at Harvard University.
 Seven years later, he purchased the mega-yacht Launchpad (formerly Project 1010) for about $300 million; the vessel is approximately 118–119 m (387 ft) and was delivered by Feadship in 2024.

 Zuckerberg also operates a smaller support/shadow yacht, Wingman, built by Damen Yachting in 2014 (approx. 67 m/220 ft), which functions as a tender and logistics platform for Launchpad; media have placed its value around $30 million.
 In early 2025, multiple outlets reported the two-vessel fleet operating together, including in the Arctic.
 Launchpad was tracked at Longyearbyen (Svalbard), where local activists staged protests over emissions.

 During the Easter period of 2025, Sustainability Times described a roughly 5,280-mile voyage to Norway's fjords using the two-yacht fleet for a heliskiing trip.
 The article asserted by using Wingmans helipad offshore, operations avoided helicopter landings on Norwegian soil, which are generally restricted for tourism.
 Earlier, in late 2024 and early 2025, lifestyle media reported that Launchpad sailed roughly 4,800 miles to French Polynesia and waited in Tahiti for weeks without Zuckerberg boarding.

 Religious beliefs and other interests

 Born and raised in a Reform Jewish household, Zuckerberg later identified himself as an atheist.
 However, he said in 2016 that, "I went through a period where I questioned things, but now I believe religion is very important."
 During 2017, he and his wife began a tour of America "to visit every state in the union and learn more about a sliver of the nearly two billion people who regularly use the social network".
-He met with farmers and business owners, and spoke at Mother Emanuel, where a 2015 shooting took place.
+He met with farmers and business owners, and spoke at the Emanuel African Methodist Episcopal Church, where a 2015 shooting took place.

 In 2022, Zuckerberg took up training in both mixed martial arts (MMA) and Brazilian jiu-jitsu (BJJ), and has been open about his love for the two sports.
 He competed in a BJJ tournament on May 6, 2023, and won both a silver and gold medal in gi and no gi, competing at white belt.
 In July 2023, he was promoted to blue belt in Brazilian jiu-jitsu by Dave Camarillo.
 Four months later, Zuckerberg announced that he was preparing to make his MMA debut but had suffered an anterior cruciate ligament injury in training that required surgery and had delayed this.